stefantasic-1990/craft-line/README.md

 ## Demo

-The repo contains a file named `example.c` which can be used as a demo of how CraftLine works.
+The repo contains a file named `example.c` which serves as a demo of how `craftLine` works.
-To run it simply compile it together with `craftLine.c` and execute the output program.
+To run it: compile it together with `craftLine.c` and execute the output program.

 For instance, to compile with `gcc`:
 <pre>gcc example.c craftLine.c -o example</pre>

-Once you run the executable you'll be prompted to edit a line.
+Once you run the executable you'll be prompted to input a line and provided editing capabilities.
-When you are done, press `ENTER`, and the input line will be echoed back to the terminal screen.
+When done editing, press `ENTER`, and the line will be echoed back to the terminal screen.
-To exit, just press `CTRL+C`.
+To exit, press `CTRL+C`.